Quantum cohomology and toric minimal model programs: Dimensional equality via a toric minimal model program

-\begin{proposition} [Explicit description of flips for the toric minimal model program] Let $(X \qu G)_t$ be as above, with initial class $\omega$ generic so that the condition of Proposition \ref{generic} is satisfied.
-For each singular value $t$, one of the two possibilities holds: \begin{enumerate} \item {\rm (Fibration case)} If $0 \in \Sigma_t$ then $X \qu_t G$ undergoes a {\em fibration} with monotone fibers $(X \qu_t G)'$ over a toric orbifold $(X \qu_t G)''$ of lower dimension.
-If so \begin{enumerate} \item the fan $\cC( X \qu_{t_-} G)$ of $\cC(X \qu_{t_-} G)$ admits a morphism to the fan $\cC( (X \qu_t G)')$ of the base, that is, each cone for $X \qu_{t_-} G$ maps to a cone, possibly of lower dimension, of $(X \qu_t G)'$; \item the cones of $\cC( X \qu_{t_-} G)$ that map to the origin form the fan of the fiber $(X \qu_t G)''$. \end{enumerate} \item {\rm (Flip or divisorial contraction case)} If $0 \notin \Sigma_t $ then $X \qu_t G$ undergoes a {\em flip} (resp. {\em divisorial contraction}, that is, a weighted blow-down followed by weighted blow-up (resp. weighted blow-down only.)
-If so \begin{enumerate} \item Denote by $(\partial \Sigma_t)_\pm$ the union of facets of $\Sigma_t$ defined by half-spaces that do not resp. do contain $0$.
-The corresponding partition of facets determines a partition $\{ I_+,I_- \}$ of $\{ 1 ,\ldots, n+1 \}$. \item The morphism $(X \qu G)_{t_\pm} \to (X \qu G)_t$ corresponds to a morphism of fans that is an isomorphism except on the cone generated by $\Sigma_t$, where it corresponds to the morphism of fans given by the inclusion of the fan defined by $(\Sigma_t)_\pm$ to the fan with single cone $\R_+ \Sigma_t$. \item The transition $X \qu_{t_\pm} G$ to $X \qu_t G$ is a weighted blow-down of the orbit that is the intersection of divisors corresponding to $I_\pm$. \end{enumerate} \end{enumerate} \end{proposition}
+\begin{proposition} [Explicit description of flips for the toric minimal model program] Let $X \qu_t G$ be as above so that the condition of Proposition \ref{generic} is satisfied.
+For each singular value $t$, one of the two possibilities holds: \begin{enumerate} \item {\rm (Fibration case)} Suppose that the flipping simplex $ \Sigma_t$ of \eqref{fsim} contains the origin $0$.
+Then $X \qu_t G$ undergoes a {\em Mori fibration} with fiber a Fano toric stack $(X \qu_t G)'$ over a toric stack $(X \qu_t G)''$ of lower dimension, and the symplectic class on the fiber is a multiple of the first Chern class $c_1( ( X \qu_t G)') $. \item Suppose that the flipping simplex $\Sigma_t $ does not contain $0$.
+Then $X \qu_t G$ undergoes a {\em flip} (resp. {\em divisorial contraction}).
+That is, $X \qu_t G$ undergoes a stacky-weighted blow-down followed by stacky-weighted blow-up (resp. stacky-weighted blow-down only) over a center $Z \subset X \qu_{t} G$. \end{enumerate} \end{proposition}

-\begin{proof} See \cite[Lemma 15.3.11]{cox:toric}, \cite[Proof of Proposition 14-2-11]{mats:mori} and especially \cite[Figure 14-2-12]{mats:mori}.
-The fibration case is straight-forward and left to the reader.
-For the flip/divisorial contraction case, one can give a proof using variation of git as follows: Consider the family of normal vectors in one dimension higher

-and let $V$ denote the affine toric variety with cone generated by $\ti{\nu}_j, j = 1,\ldots, n$.
-Locally $X \qu_t G$ is the git quotient of $V$ by the action of $\C^\times$ on the last factor, with polytope for stability parameter $t$ defined by